 Just make sure the contaminants are cleared so that the chlorine or bromine can do their job well.
 Remember to do this more often if more people are using the spa.

 The first step here is to look at the chemicals and see if any adjustment is needed.
 If they are at the levels they need to be, make a maintenance schedule for your hot tub and other spa equipment.

 Make sure there is a specific part that includes water care.
 This takes care of water chemistry, which as we have seen before, is a top contributor to cloudy spa water.

 Algae and other contaminants can be controlled by giving the spa a good shock.
-This can be one of the steps in your spa maintenance plan in the water care section.
-You must do this weekly and can be even frequent depending on the capacity and usage of the spa.
+This can be one of the steps in your hot tub maintenance plan.
+You must do this weekly and can be even more frequent depending on the capacity and usage of the spa.

 Consider Adding a Metal Sequestrant